adaszko/complgen/ARCHITECTURE.md

-This document is intended to lower the bar for contributing to `complgen`.

 # How it works

 `complgen` is architected somewhat like a compiler: it has several transformation stages and data flows only